fabiantaubert/nabopb/README.md

 ## ▶️ Getting Started

-To run the demo examples:
+Run a single cell of *demo.py* using an IDE of your choice.
+To run all the demo examples, use

 ```bash
 python demo.py